LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/typescript/compiling-typescript.rst

 ====================

 To work with TypeScript in our Node environment, we'll need to install the TypeScript module.
-In this section, you'll install the compiler and practice compiling and running your TypeScript programs all from the terminal.
+We talked before about running JavaScript in Node.
+Unlike JavaScript, TypeScript cannot be run directly in Node.
+Typescript files must first be transformed, or compiled, into JavaScript.
+In this section, you will install the compiler and the practice compiling and running a small TypeScript program from the terminal.

 To install Typescript, in your terminal, type